breezekiller789/Path_Finding_Visualized/README.md

 * Press d to use DFS Algorithm
 * Press b to use BFS Algorithm
 * Press a to use A* Algorithm
+* Press j to use Dijkstra Algorithm
-* Press SPACE to pause the program
+* Press SPACE to pause the algorithm
 * Press c to clear board
+* Press r to clear board but leave walls, start, end nodes

 ### Prerequisites